 In news that makes my heart swell, the lovely people over at Abney Park cemetery have just received news that they’re a step closer to being awarded £5 million in lottery funding. £315,000 has already been awarded so plans can be further developed.
 According to the press release: “The bid was submitted by the Council […]Read More Amazing News for Abney Park

 by Sheldon (and Christina…..a little bit) And so we close another year of intrepid Cemetery exploration.
 It’s been a busy year which has seen a lot of positive things happen – myself becoming a qualified tour guide and Christina running a Craft fair as well as the marathon itself.
 What’s both struck us is the response […]Read More What A Year It’s Been

-by Sheldon A month or two back I left the comfortable surroundings of London and ventured up north to Newcastle.
-Newcastle is a place I knew very little about, and what I did know was largely influenced from Auf Weidersehen Pet, which my father watched as I was growing up from battered old VHS recordings. […]Read More Outrage!
+I left the comfortable surroundings of London and ventured up north to Newcastle.
+Newcastle is a place I knew very little about, and what I did know was largely influenced from Auf Weidersehen Pet, which my father watched as I was growing up from battered old VHS recordings.
+I’d also recently seen a very moving […]Read More Outrage!
 A Disturbing Find

 Cemetery Club shall be having a hiatus while Christina and Sheldon focus on life rather than death(!)
 In the meantime, why not browse a few of our favourite articles?
 The Mystery of Montague Fowler Grand Theft Gravestone Ghostsigns, Gravestones and the Painted History On Our Walls It Waits For You Tower Hamlets Cemetery Park – Pizza, Ants […]Read More A Pause for Breath